Wildlife movement solutions

 - exclusion fencing

-Infra-red cameras were installed during the construction process to monitor fauna use.
-Research undertaken by Griffith University, the Queensland Museum and the Southern Cross University as part of Council's Biodiversity Research Partnership Program, has found that a variety of fauna are using the land-bridge and other structures to move between the two areas of bushland.
+The success of this project is highlighted by research undertaken by Griffith University, the Queensland Museum and the Southern Cross University as part of Council's Biodiversity Research Partnership Program.
+This research has demonstrated that a variety of fauna is using the land-bridge and other structures to move between the two areas of bushland.

-Results from monitoring wildlife movement at the Compton Road land-bridge have shown that investing in Wildlife Movement Solutions as part of infrastructure projects is an invaluable and worthwhile exercise and shows Council is well on its way to achieving its aim to protect biodiversity by reconnecting ecological corridors.
+Positive results obtained from ongoing monitoring of the Compton Road land-bridge have shown that investing in WMS as part of infrastructure projects is an invaluable and worthwhile exercise and shows Council is well on its way to achieving its aim to protect biodiversity by reconnecting ecological corridors.

 WMS wildlife zones

-Council is delivering a 'zones' approach to WMS and has proactively identified areas across the City for focused on-ground action.
-Hotspot zones have been determined using contemporary information that considers:
+To this end, Council has identified areas across the city for focused on-ground action.
+These hotspot zones have been determined using contemporary information that considers: